 As the stage show got more elaborate and included more sophisticated edited films, crowds seemed to enjoy getting lost in the new directions the band was headed in.
 A tumultuous time then struck between 2013-2015 where guitarists were changed 3 times as were drummers.
 A consistent lineup was getting hard to maintain until 2015 when the band finally felt secure.

 In 2015, Hathcock had decided to embark on something he had been working on in various ways for nearly 10 years.
 A concept album that would recount a traumatic personal tragedy and hopefully bring about some closure to its author.
 Going even further out on an emotional limb and wanting to explore even more styles and nuances than before, Hathcock knew that a change not only in compositional approach but studio and producer were necessary.
 To bring this intensely emotional story to life, he drew upon everything from death metal to classic rock to swing to prog to noise and even more.
 So Hathcock reached out to producer Jamie King, who had produced other eclectic/experimental projects such as Between The Buried And Me, to help him achieve this vision.
 After a successful Kickstarter campaign, Hathcock was able to self-finance the recording of "On The Eve Of A Goodbye".
 Unlike anything The Reticent has ever recorded before, the album was simultaneously more aggressive and more anguished than anything previously released.
-The album finally completed at the tail end of 2015 is now due out for release in October 2016.
+The album finally completed at the tail end of 2015 and was released to great critical acclaim in October 2016.